-Equipment valued at \$5,000 or more must comply with the Buy America Act (100 percent made in America with 100 percent made in America parts).
+Equipment valued at \$5,000 or more must comply with the Buy America Act (100 percent made in America parts).

 Training

 The cost of training personnel for traffic safety purposes may be funded when the training supports both the goals and scope of work of the approved grant program and those of OTSO.
 The cost to pay for an individual's salary while pursuing training or to pay the salary of the individual's replacement (except to the extent that the individual's salary is already supported with highway safety funds under an approved grant) is considered supplanting and is not allowed.